Illegal immigration: Poverty

-Illegal immigrants are not impoverished by the standards of their home countries.
-The poorest classes in a developing country may lack the resources needed to mount an attempt to cross illegally, or the connections to friends or family already in the destination country.
-Studies from the Pew Hispanic Center have shown that the education and wage levels of illegal Mexican immigrants in the US are around the median for Mexico and that they are not a suitable predictor of one's choice to immigrate.

-Other examples do show that increases in poverty, especially when associated with immediate crises, can increase the likelihood of illegal migration.
-The 1994 economic crisis in Mexico, subsequent to the start of the North American Free Trade Agreement (NAFTA), was associated with widespread poverty and a lower valuation for the peso relative to the dollar.
-It also marked the start of a massive swell in Mexican immigration, in which net illegal migration to the US increased every year from the mid-1990s until the mid-2000s.
+Some examples do show that increases in poverty, especially when associated with immediate crises, can increase the likelihood of illegal migration.
+The 1994 economic crisis in Mexico, after the start of the North American Free Trade Agreement (NAFTA), was associated with widespread poverty and a lower valuation for the peso relative to the dollar.
+It also marked the start of a massive swell in Mexican immigration, in which net illegal migration to the U.S. increased every year from the mid-1990s until the mid-2000s.

 There are also examples where natural disasters and population growth can amplify poverty-driven migration flows.

-Overpopulation

-Population growth that exceeds the carrying capacity of an area or environment results in overpopulation.
+Gender violence

+Many leave their country fleeing gender-based violence, such as honor crime or forced marriage, especially from conflicts area.
+Women in illegal situations are especially at risk of sexual exploitation or rape.

 Family reunification

-Some illegal immigrants seek to live with loved ones who already live in a country that they are not allowed to enter, such as a spouse or other family members.
+Some illegal immigrants seek to live with relatives who already live in a country that they are not allowed to enter, such as a spouse or other family members.

-Having a family who have immigrated or being from a community with many immigrants is a much better predictor of one's choice to immigrate than poverty.
+Having a family who has immigrated or being from a community with many immigrants is a much better predictor of one's choice to immigrate than poverty.
 Family reunification visas may be applied for by legal residents or naturalized citizens to bring their family members into a destination state legally, but these visas may be limited in number and subject to yearly quotas.
-This may result in family members entering illegally in order to reunify.
+This may result in family members entering illegally to reunify.
 From studying Mexican migration patterns, Douglas Massey finds that the likelihood that a Mexican national will emigrate illegally to the US increases dramatically if they have one or more family members already residing in the United States, legally or illegally.